 Learn about atrial rhythms by using our free module.
 Practice drills are available within the module and a quiz concludes the course.

-A daily EKG interpretation drill of three EKG tracings.
+A daily ECG interpretation drill of three ECG tracings.

 Students tested on normal sinus rhythm, sinus tachycardia, sinus bradycardia, sinus arrhythmia and asystole5 Questions